BabisSt/my-ctfs/CTF { Kenobi }.md

 |_    Current user access: <none>
 ```

-So we see three shares, one called anonymous which sounds promising.
+So I see three shares, one called anonymous which sounds promising.
 Lets try to connect with:
 `anosmbclient //[ip]/anonymous`
-Pressing enter on the password and we are in!
+Pressing enter on the password and I am in!
-We can't do much on this terminal (can't cat the file) and so we are going to download this share on our local machine with:
+I can't do much on this terminal (can't cat the file) and so I am going to download this share on our local machine with:
 `smbclient //[ip]/anonymous`
-And now we can cat the log.txt file that we got from the share.
+And now I can cat the log.txt file that I got from the share.

-Next we are going to target that 111 port.
+Next I am going to target that 111 port.

 *Your earlier nmap port scan will have shown port 111 running the service rpcbind.
 This is just a server that converts remote procedure call (RPC) program number into universal addresses.
 When an RPC service is started, it tells rpcbind the address at which it is listening and the RPC program number its prepared to serve. *

-We enumerate it like so:
+I enumerate it like so:
 `nmap -p 111 --script=nfs-ls,nfs-statfs,nfs-showmount 10.10.16.149`
-and we get:
+and I get:
 ```
 PORT    STATE SERVICE
 111/tcp open  rpcbind